 Finding accommodations in or near Siena will put you in an interesting position to visit so much of Tuscany.
 Even if you travel with public transport you can still reach many interesting places on a one-day trip from Siena.
-Below is a list of places reachable by public transport in less than two hours from Siena and links to our articles about them.
-But first some useful information and links for getting around with public transport.
+We have compiled a list of places reachable by public transport in less than two hours from Siena and links to our articles about them.
+Look below for some useful information and links for getting around with public transport.

 1 - Pisa